 The Level I exam is a one-day exam.
-The day will include skiing, teaching and technical knowledge.
+The day will include skiing, teaching, and technical (includes movement analysis) knowledge.
 Group size ranges from 4-8 candidates.

 Meeting time and place will be communicated to you ahead of time.
 During this time, you, and the other candidates, will discuss the format for the day, ask any questions you might have prior to the assessment, complete any necessary paperwork and be issued a lift ticket (this may, or may not, be complimentary).